 The company decided to replace the iconic triangle with a simple dot.

 This logo change created nothing but confusion among the long-lasting customers who had an emotional bond with the old brand logo.

 What can we learn from this example of a rebranding gone wrong?

-As already said, customers are emotionally bond to logo design.
-Changing it completely could alienate them.
+As already said, customers may be emotionally bond to logo design.

-What can we learn from Verizon’s as an example of bad rebranding?
+What can we learn from Verizon as an example of bad rebranding?

 Avoid changing an iconic element into something simple.

 And, when simplifying your logo, ensure that is doesn’t become boring.

 The DVD rental company Redbox changed its brand logo in 2017.